Oghma-Infinium/Vagabond/README.md

 1. Download Cabbage ENB from here: https://cabbage.koji.cc/
 2. After downloading the zip-file open it and go to folder Cabbage ENB -> LUX.
 3. In Mod Organizer 2 (Vagabond install) find mod "[NoDelete] Cabbage ENB" under "ENB preset options"-separator.
-(If this doesn't appear create it yourself by right clicking somewhere -> all mods -> create empty mod)
 4. Open the mod "[NoDelete] Cabbage ENB" by right clicking it and choosing "open in explorer".
 5. Once the mod is open in explorer, open the "Root"-folder.
 (If such folder isn't there create a new folder with same name)
 6. Drag files from the Cabbage ENB zip LUX folder there (enbseries-folder, enblocal.ini, enbseries.ini)